kubernetes/enhancements/keps/sig-node/20190212-ephemeral-containers.md

-On Windows, the minimal [Nano Server](https://hub.docker.com/_/microsoft-windows-nanoserver) image is the smallest available, which still retains the `cmd` shell and some common tools such as `curl.exe` which could be used to retrieve other binaries or scripts as needed.
+On Windows, the minimal [Nano Server](https://hub.docker.com/_/microsoft-windows-nanoserver) image is the smallest available, which still retains the `cmd` shell and some common tools such as `curl.exe`.
+This makes downloading debugger scripts and tools feasible today during a `kubectl exec` session without the need for a separate ephemeral container.
 Windows cannot build containers `FROM scratch`.

 ### Operations and Support